joniumGit/comp-sec-project-2021/README.md

 WORD X DATA

+#### Message Transport

+The data that is passed through the channel is encrypted and verified with `ChaCha20Poly1305`.
+Every message gets a unique nonce from `os.urandom(12)`.
+The data is encrypted and then split into packets.

+The data is transported with nonce first using the `TYPE` field with values `0010` for encryption and `0001` for data.

+The head marks the first and last packets for current data frame by setting the `HEAD` to `1001` for start and `1010` for end.
+Plain data transmission is marked with `1100`.

+The `ID` field identifies a single transaction and provides `65,536` distinct values for each `ip-port` combo.
+The `data len` field allows up to `256` words (`~1KB`) of data in a single packet.

+The design is due to the limits in the IP Option size.

 #### Example data embedding

 This is how it can be used in IP Options or in ICMP payload: